credativ/plutono/docs/sources/dashboards/json-model.md

 +++
 title = "JSON model"
-keywords = ["grafana", "dashboard", "documentation", "json", "model"] aliases = ["/docs/grafana/latest/reference/dashboard/"] weight = 1200
+keywords = ["plutono", "dashboard", "documentation", "json", "model"] aliases = ["/docs/plutono/latest/reference/dashboard/"] weight = 1200
 +++

 # Dashboard JSON model

-A dashboard in Grafana is represented by a JSON object, which stores metadata of its dashboard.
+A dashboard in Plutono is represented by a JSON object, which stores metadata of its dashboard.
 Dashboard metadata includes dashboard properties, metadata from panels, template variables, panel queries, etc.

 To view the JSON of a dashboard: